-The national curriculum for history aims to ensure that all pupils:
+In History we aim to ensure that all pupils:

-• Know and understand the history of Britain islands as a coherent, chronological narrative, from the earliest times to the present day.
+• Know and understand the history of Britain as a coherent, chronological narrative, from the earliest times to the present day.

 • Know and understand significant aspects of the history of the wider world: the nature of ancient civilisations; the expansion and dissolution of empires; characteristic features of past non-European societies; achievements and follies of mankind.